 Arizona theft laws make it a crime to knowingly control someone else’s property with the intent to deprive the owner of said property.
 Other actions may constitute theft as well, such as controlling property that you know someone else stole.

-Discuss your case with a Scottsdale theft attorney at the Hallam Law Group regardless of the type of charge or circumstances surrounding your theft arrest.
+Discuss your case with a Scottsdale theft lawyer at the Hallam Law Group regardless of the type of charge or circumstances surrounding your theft arrest.
 First consultations are always with a lead attorney – not a legal assistant or paralegal.
 Consultations are also confidential and zero-obligation.
-We don’t charge any up-front fees for our services.
+We don’t charge any up-front fees for our criminal defense services.

-Talk to an experienced theft lawyer in Scottsdale about your charge today.
+Have you been charged with a crime?
+Talk to an experienced theft lawyer in Scottsdale about your charge today during a free consultation.
 Call (602) 237-5373 or submit our online contact form.
 We proudly make ourselves available so you can speak to and communicate with an attorney anytime.